 The “About” section is your chance to tell your UX story and showcase your unique value proposition.
 Here are some key things to include:

-• Achievements: Highlight your most noteworthy accomplishments.
-Did you lead a project that significantly increased user engagement?
-Quantify your achievements whenever possible to add impact.
+Achievements—Highlight your most noteworthy accomplishments.
+Did you lead a project that increased user engagement by a significant amount?
+Quantify your achievements whenever possible to add impact—potential employers like to home in on figures that prove value and effectiveness so they get an idea of what you might do for them.

-• Call to action: Consider ending with a call to action, such as inviting recruiters to connect with you or directing them to your website for more information.
+Call to action: Consider ending with a call to action—it could be something like inviting recruiters to connect with you or directing them to your website for more information.

 2. Visual Appeal